-- 10.4.1 The results of audiometry must be reported on the audiometry report (form CAA 24067/203), unless otherwise approved by the Director. - 10.4.2 The document produced by an applicant as evidence of his or her identity must be recorded on the report that under section 27D(1) of the Act (form CAA 24067/002) records the results of audiometry.
+- 10.4.1 The results of audiometry must be reported on the audiometry report (form CAA 24067/203, or an electronic version of the form), unless otherwise approved by the Director. - 10.4.2 The document produced by an applicant as evidence of his or her identity must be recorded on the audiometry report.